killinen/BrakeModule/README.md

 That wouldn't it be best if you could control the BOSCH control module using CAN to access the charge pump, but I do not have the knowledge or expertise to do so.
 This approach may be feasible because the same unit is used with ACC systems, and the only way that I can imagine to apply the brakes is to use the charge pump.

-The benefits in my mind of the BrakeModule to latter is to have full control of braking (my undestanding is that OEM system won't brake below certain speed in ACC mode).
+The benefits in my mind of the BrakeModule to latter is to have full control of braking (my understanding is that OEM system won't brake below certain speed in ACC mode).
 Scalability is also benefit because you probably won't need to reverse engineer all the possible messages/programs that are implemented on different car brands and models.
 And lastly this is more fun :)

-If you find this project interesting, useful, or cool, I would appreciate it if you could give it a star.
-This is my first public project, and I would like to know if publishing this type of content provides value to people.
-By giving it a star, you can help me gauge the interest in this project and determine whether I should continue publishing similar content in the future.
-Thank you!

 ---